OpenFLAME: A Federated Spatial Naming Infrastructure: Implementation on DNS

-\item We use the interior region coverer algorithm provided by S2 to get a set of S2 cells that cover the coarse location circle.
-We call these the \textit{Base S2 cells}~(Figure~\ref{fig:discovery:locationToGeodomain:covering}).
+As described in \S~\ref{subsec:discoveryQueryModel}, an application expresses search region as a bounding volume (i.e., a 2D geographic region with altitude).
+The \systemname{} client first converts the request to a discovery query of the form (\ref{eqn:discoveryQuery}) and then represents it as geo-domains.
+Figure~\ref{fig:discovery:locationToGeodomain} shows our technique for converting a bounding region to geo-domains.

-\item For each base S2 cell, its corresponding geo-domain is generated (Figure~\ref{fig:discovery:locationToGeodomain:baseDomains}).
-We call these geo-domains the \textit{base geo-domains}.
-Converting an S2 cell index to a geo-domain is a straighforward process and is described in Figure~\ref{fig:discovery:s2IndexToGeodomain}.
-The S2 cell index encodes the entire hierarchy of the cell up to the top-level face.
-We convert that to a format that is DNS-compatible.
-The geo-domain is organized such that the top-level face number is at the right end and the number of the smallest cell is at the left end of the domain name.
-Note that we need a \textit{domain suffix} to represent the root domain of the the geo-domain.
-In our examples, we use the Top Level Domain (TLD) \texttt{.loc}.
-However, since we do not own the TLD, in our implementation we use a domain we own and control as the domain suffix.
+\begin{enumerate} \item We use S2's interior region coverer algorithm to get a set of S2 cells that cover the 2D geographic region.
+We call these the \textit{base S2 cells}~(Figure~\ref{fig:discovery:locationToGeodomain:covering}).